paulusminus/transip/crates/transip/README.md

 export TRANSIP_API_IPV6ONLY=false
 ```

 ### TRANSIP_API_WHITELISTED_ONLY

 Can be 'true' or 'false'.
-If you wan't to access the api on a whitelisted ipaddress set this to 'true'.
+If you want to access the api on a whitelisted ipaddress set this to 'true'.

 ### TRANSIP_API_TOKEN_EXPIRATION

 Authentication means receiving a token.
 The interval in which the received will expired can be controlled.

 #### Example 1